-Chef Aaron McCargo Jr Brings Fun and Flavor Back to Kitchens of Dialysis Patients
+Chef McCargo Brings Fun & Flavor to Kitchens of Dialysis Patients

 Celebrity chef Aaron McCargo, Jr. has spent much of the past two years working with Fresenius Medical Care North America (FMCNA) dietitians to develop healthy, flavorful recipes for people on dialysis.
 Cooking can be challenging for dialysis patients, who have to strictly limit their intake of fluids, as well as many popular foods that are high in potassium, phosphorus and sodium.
 But Chef McCargo - known for his "Big Daddy's House" cooking show on the Food Network—is eager to share the message that "even if you are on dialysis, food doesn't have to be boring."

 How do you come up with dialysis-friendly recipes, and how much of a role do Fresenius Medical Care's dietitians play?